YlmRdm/YalimErdem/README.md

 # YalimErdem
-My portfolio and blog web app
+This is a Django portfolio and  blog-app.